 Thyroid hormones thyroxine (T4) and tri-iodothyronine (T3) are produced, stored, and secreted by the thyroid gland.
 These hormones, particularly T3, play a major role in multiple biological and metabolic processes.
 They act by binding to thyroid receptors that are distributed in almost every organ.
 Typically, this process regulates gene transcription and the subsequent production of various proteins that are involved in development, growth, and cellular metabolism.
 Thyroid function tests (TFTs) are the most commonly used endocrine test.
-American Thyroid Association: thyroid function tests
+American Thyroid Association: thyroid function tests external link opens in a new window

 Northeast Florida Endocrine & Diabetes Associates

-Dr Mae Sheikh-Ali would like to gratefully acknowledge Dr Harshit Shah, Dr Melanie Thomas, Dr Anna Szafran-Swietlik, Dr Sandra Mesliniene, Dr Emad Naem, and Dr Abdul-Razzak Alamir, previous contributors to this monograph.
+Dr Mae Sheikh-Ali would like to gratefully acknowledge Dr Harshit Shah, Dr Melanie Thomas, Dr Anna Szafran-Swietlik, Dr Sandra Mesliniene, Dr Emad Naem, and Dr Abdul-Razzak Alamir, previous contributors to this topic.
 HS, MT, AS-S, SM, EN, and A-RA declare that they have no competing interests.

 Professor of Surgery